ElectronicSpaceCat/DIY-Reflow-Oven/README.md

 <pre>
 LF1       -  Lead Free Profile 1 (can modify but should keep it to 3 characters)
 Preheat   -  One of the states in: */src/reflow_state_machine.h >> state_t
---.--C    -  Temperature read by the termocouple
+--.--C    -  Temperature read by the thermocouple
 </pre>

 From top left to bottom right (second line)